Minhhieu3012/GroupJava-HomeStay-Camping-Booking/README.md

-# Primary Actors:
+# 🕺💃Primary Actors:
   + Customers
   + Homestay and Camping Owners
   + Admin

-# Functional Requirements:
+# 📖Functional Requirements:
 - 'In the rapidly growing tourism and accommodation industry, the demand for quality, convenient, and affordable stays, along with additional services such as food, beverages, and entertainment, is increasing.
 Chỗ Tốt Travel emerges as a comprehensive solution, not only helping customers easily book homestays and camping sites but also offering additional services such as meals, drinks, and packages for morning, afternoon, and evening during their stay.
 - With the support of modern technologies like AI, QR codes, and a powerful data management platform, Chỗ Tốt Travel promises to deliver the best booking and accommodation experience for customers while effectively supporting homestay and camping owners in managing their businesses.

-# The project is built to solve the following problems:
+# 🛠️The project is built to solve the following problems:
 Online Booking and Payment System:
   + Allows customers to search, book, and pay for accommodations easily.
   + Supports booking additional services such as meals, drinks, and packages for specific times (morning, afternoon, evening).